plataplomo/hummingbot/workflow/django_fastapi_refactor/02_minimal_architecture_design.md

 # Minimal Architecture Design: Adapter Pattern Strategy

+> **🚨 CURRENT STATUS: PROPOSAL ONLY - NOT IMPLEMENTED**
+>
+> This document describes a **proposed adapter pattern architecture** that does not currently exist in the CyberDeltaEngine codebase.
+>
+> **Actual Current State:**
+> - No adapter layer exists
+> - No Django web application exists
+> - No FastAPI services exist
+> - No service-oriented architecture - single monolithic main.py
+> - No database layer (PostgreSQL/TimescaleDB)
+> - No Redis message broker
+> - CyberDeltaEngine runs as a single command-line process

 ## Overview (Updated June 2025)

 This document outlines the minimal architecture that preserves all existing CyberDeltaEngine components while adding modern interfaces through the adapter pattern.
 The core principle is **wrapping, not replacing** your production-ready trading infrastructure that now includes sophisticated features like auto-lending detection, margin/collateral support, and comprehensive testing.
 The architecture supports an 8-9 week migration timeline with a 2-person team.

+**⚠️ IMPLEMENTATION STATUS: This is a design proposal.
+No adapter architecture has been implemented.**

 ## Architecture Philosophy